AzureAD/microsoft-authentication-library-for-js/README.md

 - [Microsoft Authentication Library for JavaScript v1.x](lib/msal-core/): A browser-based, framework-agnostic core library that enables authentication and token acquisition with the Microsoft Identity platform in JavaScript applications.
 Implements the OAuth 2.0 [Implicit Grant Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow), and is [OpenID-compliant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).

 - [Microsoft Authentication Library for Angular](lib/msal-angular/) :
-A wrapper of the core 1.x library for apps using Angular framework.
+A wrapper of the MSAL.js 1.x library for apps using Angular framework.

 - [Microsoft Authentication Library for AngularJS](lib/msal-angularjs/) :
-A wrapper of the core 1.x library for apps using AngularJS framework.
+A wrapper of the MSAL.js 1.x library for apps using AngularJS framework.

 ### Package Structure